Premiere Pro Classes San Diego

 While many people new to Premiere Pro prefer learning in the traditional in-person classroom, others prefer learning online via a teleconferencing platform like Zoom.
 When evaluating training options, consider the advantages and drawbacks of each of the following methods:

-In-Person—Learning face-to-face remains the most popular training method, especially for complex software tools that require hands-on experience, like Premiere Pro.
+• In-Person—Learning face-to-face remains a popular training method, especially for complex software tools that require hands-on experience, like Premiere Pro.
 Training in the traditional classroom setting provides the highest possible level of student engagement.
-If it has a drawback, it's commuting and finding a parking space.
+If this format has a drawback, it’s commuting and finding a parking space.

 What Should I Learn Alongside Premiere Pro?